+Drop Everything And Read (DEAR):

 Read for 15 minutes.
 What did you Read?

 PDH -

 Keeping Yourself Safe - Part 1

 During this activity you will recognise how behaviours and decisions can help keep you safe.

 1.1 Discuss with your parent/caregiver or another student the following questions:

-- What can you do to keep yourself safe in your home? - What can you do to keep yourself safe on the play equipment at school or in the park? - What can you do to keep yourself safe in the car park at the shops? - What can you do to keep yourself safe at the pool/dam/beach/river?
+What can you do to keep yourself safe in your home?

+What can you do to keep yourself safe on the play equipment at school or in the park?

+What can you do to keep yourself safe in the car park at the shops?

+What can you do to keep yourself safe at the pool/dam/beach/river?

 1.2 Write three safety considerations you apply to following scenarios:

 In your home:

 1)

 2)

+3)

-ng on the play equipment at school or at the park:
+Playing on the play equipment at school or at the park:

 1)

 2)

+3)

-In the e car park:
+In the car park:

 1)

+2)

 At the pool/dam/beach/river:

+1)

+2)

+3)

-1.3 Discuss with your teacher or parent/caregiver how you would react to each of the scenarios.
+1.3 Discuss with your teacher or parent/caregiver how you would react to each of the scenar ios.

 For each scenario write

-- how you would feel if faced with the scenario

-- some safe decisions you could make

-- how you would feel after making them.
+how you would feel if faced with the scenario some safe decisions you could make how you would feel after making them.

 Example: You see sparks coming out of a power point in the classroom.
-In this scenario I would feel scared, worried and upset.
-Some safe decisions I could make would be to tell the teacher, keep others students away from it and move away from it.
-After making these safe decisions I would feel happy, safe and proud.
+In this scenario I we feel scared, worried and upset.
+Some safe decisions I could make would be to tell the teacher keep others students away from it and move away from it.
+After making these safe decisions would feel happy, safe and proud. er,

 Table 1 Keeping myself safe scenario 1

 Scenario 1

 You and your friend are going for a bike ride.
 They're not wearing a helmet and try to convince you that you shouldn't wear one either.

 In this scenario I would feel

 Some safe decisions I could make would be

-After making these safe decisions I would feel
+After making these safe decisions I would feel...